-When you think about your New Year’s resolutions, it’s important to have an idea of how you are going to achieve them.
+When you think about your New Year’s resolutions (such as paying off debt), it’s important to have an idea of how you are going to achieve them.
 That’s where SMART goals can be helpful.
 SMART is an acronym that stands for specific, measurable, attainable, realistic, and timely.
-ACCC will explain who to set SMART financial goals for 2021:
+American Consumer Credit Counseling will explain how to set SMART financial goals for 2021:

 How to Plan Your SMART Goals